 - African mahogany, Moroccan leather and ivory name plates show the quality and elegance of this turn-of-the-century jewel.

-So now I'm wondering, does anyone still have one of these?
+So now we're wondering, does anyone still have one of these?